 The importance of being able to identify soil types cannot be overemphasized.
 Some soil types have to be placed in the proper location.
 For example, Standard Road Plan EW-102 illustrates where unsuitable soils are allowed to be placed in the roadway.
 The inspector must be sure that the work is performed according to the plans.

-The inspector should be familiar with all the "Standard Road Plans" listed, in particular SW standards for sewer construction, MI standards for incidental construction, EC standards for erosion control, SI or BA standards for guardrail, RF standards for drainage, and EW standards for excavation and embankment.
+The inspector should be familiar with all the "Standard Road Plans" listed, in particular SW standards for sewer construction, MI standards for incidental construction, EC standards for erosion control, SI or BA standards for guardrail, DR standards for drainage, and EW standards for excavation and embankment.

 Grading plans show cut equals fill plus/or minus shrink or swell respectively.
 Shrink is the change in quantity from cut to fill and includes subsidence, change from in situ density to compacted density, incidental loss, and all other factors changing density.
 Swell is the increase in class 12 excavation from ledge rock to broken rock in the fills.
 The swell factor will include other losses or increases.

 Roadway and Borrow Excavation is divided into the following classifications:

 Includes all normal earth materials, such as loam, silt, gumbo, peat, clay, soft shale, sand, and gravel.
 Class 10 is subdivided into Unsuitable Soil and Suitable Soil.

 UNSUITABLE SOIL ‑ Use Standard Road Plan EW-102